rancher/api-spec/README.md

 ### Compression ###
 API Services SHOULD support gzip and deflate compression and deliver responses with an appropriate [Content-Encoding](http://tools.ietf.org/html/rfc2616#section-14.11) header according to the [Accept-Encoding](http://tools.ietf.org/html/rfc2616#section-14.3) requested by the client.

+### Query Strings ###
+Many clients, frameworks, and web servers limit the length of query strings and the request URL as a whole.
+Services SHOULD be designed so that clients never have any good reason to make a request for a URL longer than 2048 bytes.
+Services MAY return a 413 error if a request URL is longer than they wish to handle.